rjmac/rojoma-json/README.markdown

        * `JObjectZipper`
  * `NothingZipper`

+Each one is parameterized with the type of its "parent" zipper in the path from the root of the JSON object being traversed.
+An array or object zipper may be acquired by calling `asArray` or `asObject` on a generic zipper.

 Each of the first five allows you to move `up`, to the `top` of the object, or find the object `here` or `replace` it.
 In addition, the array and object zippers allow `replace`ing or `remove`ing child